nxp-mcuxpresso/spsdk/examples/plugins/README.md

 J-Link and PE Micro over PyOCD is kept in the base SPSDK installation.

+## SPSDK 3.0 changes

+Standalone Python module plugin has been deprecated in favor of Python package.

 ## Supported plugin types

 The table bellow shows the list of support plugin types with associated package entrypoints, cookiecutter templates and base class they are derived from.